ak633909-cmd/whatsapp-chat-analyzer/README.md

 ## Usage
 - Export your WhatsApp chat conversation as a text file.
 You can find instructions on how to export chat logs on the WhatsApp website.
-- Visit the  app [website](https://karanprasadgupta-whatsappchatanalzyer-main-lrxq8x.streamlit.app/) or run the app in local environment.
+- run the app in local environment.
 - Upload the chat text file on the server.
 - Follow the on-screen instructions to choose the desired analysis options.